ferdianmaulana/Star-Schema-ETL-Airflow/README.md

 - **Idempotent**: Each step can be re-run without duplication
 - **Backfill-Compatible**: All processes support date-based backfilling

+## CI/CD Deployment Logic

+This project uses GitHub Actions for automated deployment to Airflow servers:

+- **Push to `main` branch:** Deploys to production Airflow server.
+- **Push to any other branch:** Deploys to staging Airflow server automatically.
+- **Manual workflow_dispatch:** Allows you to choose production or staging for deployment.

+To deploy to staging, simply push your changes to any branch except `main`.
+For production, push to `main`.
+You can also trigger deployments manually from the Actions tab and select the environment.

 ## Setup and Configuration

 ### Prerequisites